umbraco/UmbracoDocs/13/umbraco-engage/marketers-and-editors/personalization/implicit-and-explicit-personalization/setting-up-the-customer-journey.md

 <figure><img src="../../../.gitbook/assets/image (27).png" alt="Reorder step."><figcaption><p>Reorder step.</p></figcaption></figure>

-When installing Umbraco uMS we add one customer journey based on the Google customer journey with the steps **See, Think, Do and Care**.
+When installing Umbraco Engage we add one customer journey based on the Google customer journey with the steps **See, Think, Do and Care**.